 I am frequently asked for ideas on how to more closely align incentives and rewards to the desired behaviors when designing a sales incentive plan.

 It’s a logical question.
-You want your sales incentive plan to drive the behavior you need in the field.
+You want to create the best sales compensation program for your sales team; to drive the behavior you need in the field.
 Therefore, you need to reward that behavior right?

 So the issue is – should you reward the leading indicators, the lagging indicators or both?